dsternlicht/RESTool/README.md

 ##### `pages` (array)
 A list of pages in your app, each page will be presented as a separated tab, and will have his own methods and properties.

+##### `errorMessageDataPath` (string, or array of strings)
+The path within an error response object to look for an error message.
+If multiple are provided, each will be tried in order until a message is found.

 #### Pages

 Each 'page' is an object.
 And could have the following properties: